 - Execution-First Platforms: Low-code orchestration for services, AI agents, and scalable backends

-This classification is especially relevant for teams navigating hybrid roles, evolving product roadmaps, or cloud-native complexity.
+This classification is especially relevant for teams navigating hybrid roles, evolving product roadmaps, growing AI ambitions, or cloud-native complexity.
 If you’re facing these kinds of decisions, our previous article on enterprise low-code use cases offers a deeper strategic lens on where each tool type fits.

 Let’s take a closer look at each category—starting with the most visual-first and moving toward the most execution-oriented.